 How to get from Kandy to Negombo

-3 ways to get from Kandy to Negombo
+What are the 3 ways to travel from Kandy to Negombo?

 Kandy to Negombo by Train

 There are no direct trains from Kandy to Negombo.
-You will first have to take a train to Gampaha.
-Then you can take a taxi or tuk-tuk to Negombo.
+First, take a train to Gampaha, then continue to Negombo by taxi or tuk-tuk.

 Step 1: Kandy to Gampaha by Train

-From Kandy Railway Station, the earliest train bound for Negombo departs at 06:20 on weekdays.
-Travel time is around 2.5 hours and a 2nd class ticket for an unreserved seat costs 180 Rs ($2.10).
+From Kandy Railway Station, the earliest train to Negombo departs at 04:30 on weekdays.
+Travel time is around 2.5 hours, and a 2nd-class unreserved ticket costs about 200 LKR ($0.60).

 The above rates are for a 2nd class unreserved seat.
 First and 2nd class reserved tickets are also available, but you have to book them weeks or even a month prior to your trip.